risk-first/website/thinking/Health.md

  - A **Profit and Loss Statement**, showing whether the company is making or losing money from the deals it does.
 Companies that consistently lose money will die, so this is a statement that helps investors know what risks they face.
 This kind of transparency helps reduce [Agency Risk](../risks/Agency-Risk.md) for investors.
  - A **Cash Flow Statement**, shows the company's cash position and how much cash is entering and leaving the company.
 This is important for managing [Liquidity Risk](https://en.wikipedia.org/wiki/Liquidity_risk) - the short-term requirement of cash on-hand to keep the business running.
 Some companies can be hugely profitable, but nevertheless fail due to lack of cash.
 For example, [Northern Rock](https://en.wikipedia.org/wiki/Northern_Rock) failed in the 2007 financial crisis as it was unable to cover short-term payments.

 All of these are measured in monetary amounts, but each addresses a different risk.
-A healthy commercial entity will be managing all of these kinds of monetary risks, as well as the [Operational Risks](../risks/Operational-Risk.md) of running.
+A healthy commercial entity will be managing all of these kinds of monetary and [non-monetary](../risks/Operational-Risk.md) risks.

 #### ...
 For A Software Project